-Reference Additions/Modifications/Deletions

-Change Summary for NDK 2.21

-Section 1.7 and Section 3.1 New graphical configuration support for NDK modules has been added within the XGCONF configuration tool in CCS.
+Reference Additions/Modifications/Deletions Change Summary for NDK 2.24 4 (SPRU523I) Section 1.2 The installation process for the NDK and NSP has been modified due to changes in TI-RTOS, which includes the NDK and NSP for some targets.
+Section 1.2.3 A list of macros that can be defined when rebuilding the NDK libraries is provided.
+Section 1.3.3 Additional target builds are provided.
+The file extensions for these builds are listed.
+Section 1.3.6 and Chapter 5 The miniPrintf library has been removed from the product.
+Section 1.5.1 A reports directory has been added.
+It contains MISRA and Coverity analysis reports.
+Section 1.5.3 The binsrc tool is listed.
+Section 1.5.5 Information about example programs has been modified due to changes in TI-RTOS, which includes the NDK and NSP for some targets.
+Section 1.6 The TI Resource Explorer is now the recommended way to import examples into CCS.
+Section 4.2.4 Link up and Link down events have been added.
+You can specify a hook function to run these events occur.
+Section 4.2.5 The scheduler loop source code has been modified.
+Changes include the addition of checking for changes in the link status and the removal of code executed if NIMU support is disabled.
+Change Summary for NDK 2.21 I (SPRU523H) Section 1.7 and Section 3.1 New graphical configuration support for NDK modules has been added within the XGCONF configuration tool in CCS.
 Many settings that had to be made in C code can now be made in the configuration.
 Section 1.1 In addition to C6000 support, the NDK now supports the Cortex-A8 and ARM9 in ELF format.
 Section 1.6 The NDK is still compatible with Code Composer Studio (CCS) 4.2, but it is suggested that you use it with CCS 5.1+.
 Section 1.3.3 and Section 1.5.1 The directory structure for the NDK has changed.
 Libraries and source files are stored together in a separate directory named for each library, rather than in a \lib and \src directory.
 Section 1.3.8 There are three choices for the network control library; this allows you to eliminate unused stack features from the build.
 Section 1.2 and Section 1.5.5 Examples are no longer shipped with the NDK core software product.
 Instead, they are provided in separate NDK Support Package (NSP) products or as part of the SDK for that device family.
 Section 1.5.4 Test applications are now provided for Linux (in addition to Windows).
 DSP/BIOS 5.x is no longer supported; use the NDK with SYS/BIOS 6.30+.
 Changes to example code have been made throughout this document to use SYS/BIOS modules in place of DSP/BIOS modules.

-Changes in Earlier Versions

-Related Documentation From Texas Instruments Added new document reference

-Section 1.3.1 Added/replaced text

-Section 1.3.2 Added text

-Section 1.3.4 Added/replaced text

-Section 1.3.5 Added text

-Section 1.3.8 Added/replaced text

-Section 1.6.3 New section/replaced text
+Changes in Earlier Versions Related Documentation From Texas Instruments Added new document reference Section 1.3.1 Added/replaced text Section 1.3.2 Added text Section 1.3.4 Added/replaced text Section 1.3.5 Added text Section 1.3.8 Added/replaced text Section 1.6.3 New section/replaced text

-Deleted CCStudio Project Link Order section.

-Section 3.5.1 Changed "MMALLOC_SIZE" to MMALLOC_MAXSIZE"

-Changed CFGITEMP_IP_IPREASMMAXSIZE to CFGITEM_IP_IPREASMMAXSIZE

-Changed CFGITEM_IP_IPSOCKUDPRXLIMIT to CFGITEM_IP_SOCKUDPRXLIMIT

-Section 4.2.5 Replaced code

-Section 1.2.1 Replaced text

-Section 1.3.6 Replaced text

-Section 1.4.5 Replaced text

-Section 1.5 Replaced/added text

-Section 1.5.3 Replaced text

-Deleted previous Building in NIMU section.

-Section 2.2.3.4 Added new section

-Section 3.4 Added note

-Section 5.1.2 Added text

-www.ti.com Appendix A
+Appendix A www.ti.com